 - The Council will advise Chancellor and Provost regarding proposed institutional agreements that may use resources supporting distance education.

-- The Center for Online & Distance Learning is housed in the Division of Lifelong Learning and under the supervision of the Dean of that division.
+- The UTC Learn Online is housed in the Division of Lifelong Learning and under the supervision of Dean of that division.

 - The principles presented here represent the best practices that academic departments/programs should follow for the design and implementation of distance learning experiences.
 These policies represent an interpretation of UT System and UTC policies and regulations as they apply to distance education.